sasetz/fiit_template/template/main.typ

   ), // abstract
   id: "FIIT-12345-123456",
   lang: "en", // this controls how the layout is presented, be careful!
+  acknowledgment: [I would like to thank my supervisor for all the help and guidance I have received.
+I would also like to thank my friends and family for supporting during this work.]
 )

 = Introduction